-The rainforest surrounding us here in Krabi Town is really stunning.
+The tropical rainforest surrounding us here in Krabi Town, southern Thailand is really stunning.
 Krabi is a great base to work from because we are within a couple hours by boat or vehicle of reaching other amazing places like Langkawi Island in Malaysia, Koh Samui and Koh Phangan Islands in Surat province just north of us, Koh Phi Phi, Phang Nga, and Phuket Island.
 Krabi is also the most beautiful province in all of Thailand.

 Our Southern Thailand Wildlife Photo Tour or other Asia photo tour can be customized to fit exactly what you’re looking for.
 There are numerous national parks and wilderness areas we can choose from.
 Let us know what you’re interested in and we’ll create a plan for your trip.
 Some of our field trips during your tour will be by day and some by night.
-We can do physically demanding hikes up winding mountain paths sometimes, or roam across relatively flat land.
+We can do physically demanding hikes up winding mountain paths sometimes or roam across the relatively flat land.
 We have a wide variety of options for everything we do, we just need to know what you want your ideal experience to look like and we’ll create that for you.

 Breakfast: Early, sometimes very early if we’re going to get sunrise shots.
 We wake up, get our gear together to meet the demands of the day.
 We eat and then drive to our planned activity.

 Once on-site, we’ll decide on a plan of action – sticking together, fanning out, going separate ways, there are usually options to go at your own pace.
 We don’t want to slow our photographers down, and we don’t want to push you to pick up the pace.
 The pace is yours to decide in most cases.

 Some days we’ll stay at the same location.
 Other days we might have something else planned to visit.
 Typically we won’t split the day up into a morning session and an evening – night time session.
 We’ll either do morning and day or evening and night sessions on any one day.